kobolt/pc20iii/README.md

 Features and notes:
 * This emulator is NOT cycle accurate!
 Hacks implemented to make things run.
-* Intel 8088 CPU almost fully emulated except LOCK, WAIT and ESC instructions.
+* Intel 8088 CPU almost fully emulated except LOCK and WAIT instructions.
+* The ESC instruction, usually used for 8087 FPU, does nothing.
 * Configured for 640K RAM, 2 floppy drives and CGA 80 column mode.
 * CGA screen buffer at 0xB8000 drawn through curses, with color.
 * ACS (Alternative Character Set) used for "graphical" CP437 characters.
 * XT keyboard scan codes converted from curses counterparts.
-* F11 mapped to "Left Alt" commonly used to to bring down menus programs.
+* F11 mapped to "Left Alt" commonly used to to bring down menus in programs.
 * F12 mapped to "Left Ctrl" + "Scroll Lock" for doing a break in BASIC.
-* MOS 5720 compatible mouse emulation, but only left and right mouse buttons.
+* MOS 5720 mouse emulation, but only left/right mouse buttons and no movement.
 * Faraday FE2010 chipset emulated as needed.
 * OKI MSM6242 RTC emulated and routed to host system clock.
 * Standard Microsystems FDC 9268 floppy controller mostly emulated.